Sylvanian Families (1987 TV series): Episodes

+Hoppily Ever After: Eight-year-old Evan is an only child, whose father is fixing to marry a woman who has two children of her own.
+In Sylvania, he helps the families after Packbat and Gatorpossum steal their wedding feast.; Really Amelia: Seven-year-old Amelia wishes that she was a hero, like her namesake Amelia Earhart.
+In Sylvania, she helps Preston save the crops by piloting his plane and using it to scare away Packbat.;

 Home media

 Golden Book Video, in association with DIC Video, released three VHS tapes of the series in the United States in 1988.
 Two of the tapes contained three segments, while the other one contained five.

 In the United Kingdom, MSD Video and Abbey Home Entertainment released many tapes of the series throughout the 1980s and 1990s.
 One of these tapes was Sylvanian Families: The Movie, which, despite its name, featured several segments edited together to form a film.

-In February 2004, Sterling Entertainment released two VHS tapes and DVDs, titled The Big Adventure and Hoppily Ever After, each containing three episodes (six segments).
+In February 2004, Sterling Entertainment Group released two VHS tapes and DVDs, titled The Big Adventure and Hoppily Ever After, each containing three episodes (six segments).
 An extra segment was included on the DVD versions.
 The first segment from episode three: "The Bear Facts" was also included on the Care Bears: To The Rescue DVD from the same company a year prior.
 The Big Adventure was reissued by NCircle Entertainment in 2008.

 In May 2004, Maximum Entertainment in the United Kingdom released a DVD that contained the first five episodes of the series.
 This DVD was reissued in 2007, and again in 2009 by Lace DVD.

 In 2010, Magna Home Entertainment in Australia released a two-disc set containing all 13 episodes of the series.